Maiq-The-Dude/BetterHands/README.md

 - `EasyPalmLoading` to enable Easy Mag Loading on only the palmed item.
 Not necessary if Easy Mag Loading is enabled via the ingame options panel already
 - Change palmable mag size limit. **Greater than `Medium` will disable TNH score submission**
 - `CursedPalms` allows any interactive object to be palmed.
 Use at your own risk, bugs stemming from this will rarely be investigated. **Disables TNH score submission**
-- `MirroredGuns` to fire a gun in the hand and palm slot at once.
-Requires `CursedPalms`
 - Rebind mag palm key
   - AX/BY buttons
   - Grip